vaab/gitchangelog/README.rst

 - support full or incremental changelog generation to match your needs.
 - support easy access to `trailers key values`_ (if you use them)
 - support of multi-authors for one commit through ``Co-Authored-By`` `trailers key values`_
+- support standard python installation or dep-free single executable.
+  (this last feature is not yet completely pain free to use on Windows)

 .. _trailers key values: https://git.wiki.kernel.org/index.php/CommitMessageConventions